jiboli/simplefitnessapp/README.md

 ## 🚀 **Features**

 🏋️ **Create a Workout**
 - Easily create customized workouts with exercises, sets, and reps.

+✏️ **Edit Your Workouts**

+- Modify your existing workouts to update exercises, sets, or reps as your fitness goals evolve.

 📅 **Schedule Your Workouts**
 - Plan your fitness journey by scheduling workouts on specific days.